North Carolina vs. Arkansas College Basketball Predictions & Picks - November 24

 North Carolina vs. Arkansas Predictions & Picks: Spread, Total - November 24

-Friday's game between the North Carolina Tar Heels (4-1) and Arkansas Razorbacks (4-2) going head to head at Imperial Arena has a projected final score of 82-72 (based on our computer prediction) in favor of North Carolina, so it should be a one-sided matchup.
-The game will begin at 1:00 PM ET on November 24.
+Friday's game between the North Carolina Tar Heels (4-1) and Arkansas Razorbacks (4-2) at Imperial Arena has a projected final score of 82-72 (based on our computer prediction) in favor of heavily favored North Carolina, so expect a lopsided matchup.
+The game will tip off at 1:00 PM ET on November 24.

+According to our computer prediction, North Carolina is a good bet to cover the spread, which currently sits at 4.5.
+The two teams are projected to eclipse the 152.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!